Nodeclipse/npm-proxy/README.md

 ## Problem addressed

 Registry as of May 20th 2013 is 44G of data in 30k projects.
 (Just navigate to <code>https://registry.npmjs.org/</code>)
-Most development team don't need 99% of those packages, but quick & reliable access to those being used.
+Most development teams don't need 99% of those packages, but quick & reliable access to those being used.
 Current [recommendation to speed up access](https://github.com/isaacs/npm/blob/master/doc/cli/registry.md#can-i-run-my-own-private-registry) is clone Registry into new Repository (using continuous replication).
 On slow channels replication can't be finished within one session / one attempt.